What Is Graphite And Where Do I Use It?

 - Selling prices of graphite vary a lot depending on the purity level, the particle size and additional products properties.

 - Flake graphite prices remained relatively stable for many years until 2005, after which they climbed gradually to 2008 before declining in 2009 following the global financial crisis.

 - Due to China’s huge steel needs, flake graphite prices soared in 2011-2012 but have since returned to 2008 levels due to excess production and reduced demand from the steel industry.

 - Nowadays, graphite price ranges from 500 euro/ton till 15’000 euro/ton.

 Specific Issues for Graphite

 - Graphite is an essential ingredient in the production of the Lithium-ion batteries that will power the electrical and hybrid vehicles of tomorrow.
-Therefore the demand of graphite is forecasted in strong increase over the next 5-10 years.
+Therefore, the demand of graphite is forecasted in strong increase in the future.

 - There is no existing substitute for natural graphite in refractories.